 There Are Many Things That Insurance Won’t Cover

 You should keep in mind that there are many things that insurance policies will not cover, because that’s one way they make money.
 This is why before you agree to the insurance provider’s terms, you have to thoroughly read the new policy.
 Healthcare insurance is one of the most difficult to deal with.
 It is well-documented that clinical trials, expensive surgeries and treatment for lifelong diseases are difficult to get covered.
+The patients’ struggle to pay for coverage has given rise to telehealth technology and other on-demand offerings as a way to make medical services more affordable for the average consumer.
 Homeowner’s insurance is another example that requires a thorough reading because each policy can vary significantly from another in what it covers.
 If you run into problems, hire legal help.

 So, Should You Skip Insurance Altogether?